Topics

 The rejection is the only mail that, 100% of the time, takes something away from someone.
 Even an invite is a promise that can still be kept; a rejection is a door closing.
 That's why rejections take many HR people longer than invites.

 Second layer: poorly written rejections often do more employer-brand damage than the rest of the careers page repairs.
 A small investment in the rejection template pays back several times over per quarter.
+How each rejection shapes employer branding is explored in Improving candidate experience.

 The template is short and has exactly three parts: name salutation, one sentence reason, a closing offer (talent pool / 'glad to hear from you in 6 months').
 Variables like {candidate_first_name} and {job_title} resolve at send.